Difference Between Day trading vs swing trading

 What is Swing Trading?

-The goal of swing trading is to identify the trend and capture the trend for gain.
+Swing trading aims to identify and capture the trend for gain.
 Unlike day trading, swing trading is done overnight or holds for several weeks.
 Swing trading uses technical analysis of the stocks for short-term price movement prediction.
 Some traders also use intrinsic value or fundamentals of the stocks in addition to technical analysis.

-Swing trading carries extra risk of holding security overnight or more than a day.
+Swing trading carries the extra risk of holding security overnight or for more than a day.

 Swing traders generally look at multi-day charts.
-Some of the charts generally used by swing traders are moving average crossovers, head & shoulder patterns, cup & handle patterns, flags, and triangles.
+Some charts generally used by swing traders are moving average crossovers, head & shoulder patterns, cup & handle patterns, flags, and triangles.

-Swing trading can be done with the help of derivatives and futures also.
-But generally, it is referred to as future and option trading.
-Future and options trading is risky, and it needs high skill sets than swing trading in a stock market or foreign exchange market (forex), or commodity market.
+Traders actively engage in swing trading by utilizing derivatives and futures, known as future and option trading.
+Future and options trading is risky, and it needs more skill sets than swing trading in a stock market, foreign exchange market (forex), or commodity market.

 Swing trading is also called momentum trading.